YGGDRASIL-STUDIO/BJDNielSounds/BJDNielPercussions/README.md

 >_After **Jeanne d'Arc** passed, lonely girl **Niel** decides to leave the village.
 Because she has four arms, peoples constantly harassed her._
 >
->_On the last night, even the moon is hidden in the clouds, she cried, and smashed her rajão, finally burned the village.
+>_On the last night, even the moon is hidden in the clouds, she cried, and smashed her **rajão**, finally burned the village.
 In the burning flames, the villager muttered, watching her leaving with the lamp, **"That bitch is a cursed witch."**_

 _Continue in the next chapter..._